Choo-js/Choo/README.md

 # Choo.js

-A multilingual full-stack web application toolkit, inspired by Ruby on Rails.
+The blazingly fast multilingual and modular full-stack web application toolkit, inspired by Ruby on Rails.

 ## About